 If you would like to become a subscriber, register for a subscriber account using the links at the top of the page.
 Following approval, you will receive credentials so that you can sign in and configure your subscription and areas of interest.
 Once signed in, you can configure your subscription with the Services Request form.

-If you do not wish to register, NTIS traffic data is available from www.data.gov.uk but Highways England will be unable to provide any proactive support, for example, notification of planned service enhancements or outages.
+If you do not wish to register, a limited subset of NTIS data is available from www.data.gov.uk but Highways England will be unable to provide any proactive support, for example, notification of planned service enhancements or outages.
 Access to data from www.data.gov.uk is covered by the Open Government Licence for public sector data found at www.nationalarchives.gov.uk/doc/open-government-licence/version/2/.